zeroc-ice/ice/java-compat/BUILDING.md

 written in C++.
 You can build the Slice to Java compiler from source, or alternatively you can install an Ice [binary distribution] that includes this compiler.

-### Java Version
+### JDK Version

-Ice for Java Compat requires Java 7 or later.
+You need JDK 8, JDK 11, or JDK 17 to build Ice for Java Compat.

 Make sure that the `javac` and `java` commands are present in your PATH.

+> The build produces bytecode in the Java 7 class file format ([major version] 51).

 ### Gradle